OP-TEE/optee_docs/architecture/arm_security_extensions.rst

 In the short-term, they plan to create documentation to make it easier for users to build BTI-enabled libraries themselves.
 Longer-term, they will begin discussions on how to ensure BTI-enabled libraries are available automatically to users.
 Please contact GCC team for more information on same.
+In the meantime, building a BTI-enabled GCC toolchain is possible as decribed in :ref:`faq_gcc_bti`.

 The same problem is also there with clang toolchain.
 So, when using clang to build OP-TEE with ``CFG_CORE_BTI=y``, builtins (found in llvm's "compiler-rt" project) must be built with BTI protection enabled.
 We have some instructions on how to build the compiler-rt with BTI enabled.
-These are available in FAQ.
+These are available in :ref:`faq_llvm_bti`.

 How to enable BTI for TA's